julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   `----

-7.0.4 Start the LDM, TDS, TDM, RAMADDA
+8.0.4 Start the LDM, TDS, TDM, RAMADDA
 --------------------------------------

   We are now finally ready to start the LDM, TDS, TDM, RAMADDA with the following `docker-compose' command.

   ,----
+  | # Start up all images
   | docker-compose -f ~/git/Unidata-Dockerfiles/ams2016/docker-compose.yml up -d
   `----

-8 Check What is Running
+9 Check What is Running
 =======================

   At this point, you should have these services running: